john-data-chen/ts-react-drag-and-drop-starter-kit/README.md

 ## 🔜 Upcoming Improvements

 - [x] Code Quality: Automated lint and style checks
-- [x] Test: Integration tests for Redux
+- [x] Test: Integration test of Redux state management
 - [ ] Test: E2E tests for more user cases
 - [ ] Accessibility: Add more ARIA labels and Adjust color contrasts
 - [ ] Animations: Add more animations of interactions for touch screens